-- 1. Set the JTAG clock (TCK) frequency to lower than the frequency of the SH7343 peripheral module clock (CKP). - 2.
+- 1. Set the JTAG clock (TCK) frequency to lower than the frequency of the SH7323 peripheral module clock (CKP). - 2.
 Set the AUD clock (AUDCK) frequency to 50 MHz or lower.
-If the frequency is higher than 50 MHz, the emulator will not operate normally. - 3.
-The set value of the JTAG clock (TCK) is initialized by executing [Reset CPU] or [Reset Go].
+If the frequency is higher than 50 MHz, the emulator will not operate normally.